 The best teachers like you are great with communication and that is a skill that will bring you’re a game in this career.
 This job not only involves reaching out and forming strong relationships with the public, but you will also be having connections with other media professionals.
 Your expertise in public speaking, writing, and planning will serve you very well in a PR career.

 15. Executive Assistant

 This is another career you can look into if you like planning and organizing.
-Most teachers have the qualities that an Executive Assistant should be.
-A little extra training in administrative assisting and business administration can help shape you into becoming an irresistible applicant for secretariat jobs with top corporate executives.
+Most teachers have the qualities that an Executive Assistant should have.
+A little extra training in administrative assistance and business administration can help shape you into becoming an irresistible applicant for secretariat jobs with top corporate executives.